-- 4. Basis for Liability - a) Fiduciary Duty Theory
+Basis for Liability

+a) Fiduciary Duty Theory

 In 1980, the Supreme Court found that there is no general duty to disclose before trading on material nonpublic information, but that such a duty arises only where there is a fiduciary relationship.
-That is, there must be a relationship between the parties to the transaction such that one party has a right to expect that the other party will either disclose any material nonpublic information or refrain from trading.
+That is, there nor the Seventh Circuit ever had to rule on whether a fund insider (like Bauer) could in fact be found liable for insider trading under the facts of the case.